alexey1607/scalyr-community/guides/zen-and-the-art-of-server-monitoring.md

 After each incident, ask yourself how you could have seen it coming.
 Sometimes, the hints are already there in your log and you just need to add an alert.
 Other times, you might need to make a code change to log additional information.

-Start with broad, aggressive alerts and iteratively narrow them to eliminate false alarms.
+Start with tight thresholds and broad, aggressive alerts and iteratively narrow them to eliminate false alarms.

 Pay particular attention to noisy alerts (false positives) and work on quieting them.
 Noisy alerts play on a feature (or bug, depending on your perspective) in the human brain that allows us to grow tolerant of repetition.

 If a particularly noisy alert keeps at it, you'll start to assign less value to it (and other alerts in general), and your reaction will be muted.

-In the early, pre-tuned stages of a new monitoring setup, it's important to pay close attention to your alerts, graphs and logs (that is to say, even closer attention than you otherwise might).
+In the early, pre-tuned stages of a new monitoring setup, it's important to pay close attention to your alerts, graphs and logs (that is to say, even closer attention than you otherwise might.)
 You'll want to keep an eye out for missed issues, noisy alerts, and other areas for refinement.
 Watch, iterate, watch some more, and in relatively short order you'll have a setup in which you have total confidence.

 ## Summary